此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Taiwan-EU Relations

 Throughout the COVID-19 pandemic, Taiwan offered humanitarian assistance to the EU.
-On April 1, 2020, President Tsai Ing-wen announced Taiwan’s first round of humanitarian donations, offering surgical masks to support front-line medical workers in the United States and European countries most hard hit by the COVID-19 outbreak.
+On April 1, 2020, then President Tsai Ing-wen announced Taiwan’s first round of humanitarian donations, offering surgical masks to support front-line medical workers in the United States and European countries worst hit by the COVID-19 outbreak.
 In response, President of the European Commission Ursula von der Leyen thanked Taiwan on the same day, tweeting “the European Union thanks Taiwan for its donation of masks to help fight the #coronavirus; this global virus outbreak requires international solidarity & cooperation; acts like this show that we are #StrongerTogether.”

 In December 2023, EU-China Summit was held in Beijing.
-President of the European Council Charles Michel and President of the European Commission Ursula von der Leyen, on behalf of the EU, expressed concerns about increased tensions in the Taiwan Strait, and opposed any unilateral attempts to change the status quo by force or coercion.
+Then President Charles Michel of the European Council and President Ursula von der Leyen of the European Commission, on behalf of the EU, expressed concerns about increased tensions in the Taiwan Strait, and opposed any unilateral attempts to change the status quo by force or coercion.
 For the first time, President Michel went on record that he is certain that China is already fully aware of the serious consequences of any escalation in this region, in the press conference following the Summit.

-In February 2024, HR/VP Josep Borrell reiterated in the press release following the EU Indo-Pacific Ministerial Forum that, growing tensions in regions including the Taiwan Strait, are affecting global security and have a direct impact on the prosperity of both Europe and the Indo-Pacific.
+In February 2024, then HR/VP Josep Borrell reiterated in the press release following the EU Indo-Pacific Ministerial Forum that, growing tensions in regions including the Taiwan Strait, are affecting global security and have a direct impact on the prosperity of both Europe and the Indo-Pacific.

-In February 2024, HR/VP Josep Borrell stressed that the EU wants to preserve peace and stability in the region, during his meeting with Chinese Foreign Minister Wang Yi in the margins of the Munich Security Conference.
+Later in the month, HR/VP Josep Borrell stressed that the EU wants to preserve peace and stability in the region, during his meeting with Chinese Foreign Minister Wang Yi in the margins of the Munich Security Conference.

 Taiwan- EP Relations